How Many Car Accidents Are Caused By Drunk Driving?

 To estimate how many car accidents are caused by drunk drivers in Utah, we need to separate two things.
 One is the share of all crashes that involve alcohol.
 The other is the share of deaths tied to alcohol.
 They are not the same.

-Federal fatality data that uses the 0.08 BAC standard reports Utah at roughly 21 %in 2023, compared with 30% nationwide that year.
+Federal fatality data that uses the 0.08 BAC standard reports Utah at roughly 21% in 2023, compared with 30% nationwide that year.
 Different cutoffs and methods explain the small difference you see across sources.

-Alcohol slows reaction time, narrows focus, and raises risk taking.
-In Utah, safety data shows alcohol related crashes are far more likely to lead to death than other crash types.
-Utah also sees time of day effects.
+Alcohol slows reaction time, narrows focus, and raises risk-taking.
+In Utah, safety data shows alcohol-related crashes are far more likely to lead to death than other crash types.
+Utah also sees time-of-day effects.

 National data show alcohol involvement is about three times higher at night than during the day.
-Weekends show higher risk.
+Weekends show a higher risk.
 That lines up with what troopers see on the road.

-Times and places to stay alert
+Times and Places to Stay Alert

-- Evenings and late night hours
+- Evenings and late-night hours

 - Weekends and holidays